bendo/vim-tux-cheetsheet/README.md

 * yy - yank (copy) a line
 * dd - delete (cut) a line
 * D - delete (cut) to the end of the line
+* 1,10 y -- copy from , to line number

 ### NERD tree
 * Binding. - : NERDtree